ociu/sphinx-traceability-extension/README.rst

 Ability to collapse the list of relationships and attributes per documentation object
 =====================================================================================

-A button can be added to each documentation object that has rendered relationships and/or attributes to hide this traceablility information.
-This feature is disabled by default.
-It can be enabled through the *boolean* variable *traceability_collapsible_links* by setting it to 'True'.
+A button is added to each documentation object that has rendered relationships and/or attributes to be able to show and hide these traceability links.
+The *boolean* configuration variable *traceability_collapse_links* allows selecting between hiding and showing the list of links for all items on page load: setting its value to ``True`` results in the list of links being hidden (collapsed) on page load, while a value of ``False`` results in the list being shown (uncollapsed)(the default).

-Example configuration to add a button per item to collapse traceability information:
+Example configuration of hiding the traceability links on page load:

 .. code-block:: python

-    traceability_collapsible_links = True
+    traceability_collapse_links = True

 .. _traceability_config_no_captions: